Last updated June 2, 2016

 Sunday Service at 10:00am

 Sunday School a 9:00am

 Pastor Matthew Martin

 Sunday School at 8:45am

-Adult Bible Class on Tuesday at 6:00pm
+Adult Bible Study on Tues. at 6:00pm

 Holy Communion served on the 1st & 3rd Sunday